 If you are using cloth nappies because you care about the environment, its best to choose a washing powder that is biodegradable and no bleach.
-As well as being better for our earth, non- biodegradable washing powders build up on the nappy, inhibiting absorption with some fabrics.
+As well as being better for our earth, non- biodegradable washing powders build upon the nappy, inhibiting absorption with some fabrics.

 What Nappy Fabrics can I choose from?

-Eco-friendly, absorbent, skin friendly…what is important to you?
+Eco-friendly, absorbent, skin-friendly…what is important to you?

 Glossary of Nappy Fabrics

-A traditional nappy fabric from last century made from 100% cotton.
+Traditional nappy fabric from last century made from 100% cotton.
 It is densely woven and brushed cotton.
 Light, non-bulky, easy to dry.
 The least absorbent nappy you can get but popular last century.
 If you ask your grandmother, she may say she used them.
 Rarely used now, hard to find.

 This term can refer to natural fabrics or synthetic materials.
 Some Fleece is made from recycled product.
-(See Microfleece below) Fleece can made from Cotton, Hemp or Organic Cotton, in this case, it refers to the brushed nature of the fabric creating a softer fabric to go against the skin.
+(See Microfleece below) Fleece can be made from Cotton, Hemp or Organic Cotton, in this case, it refers to the brushed nature of the fabric creating a softer fabric to go against the skin.
 Check with manufacturer for breathability and fabric content.